Shantang3/ACE-CPT-Notes/Personal Notes/Chr14-15: Age, .md

 ## Exercise and Youth

-Understand the child and their interest and motivations; muscle-strengthening activities don't have to be structured, but can instead be incorporated into play and games.
+Understand the child and their interest and motivations; muscle-strengthening (build bone density) activities don't have to be structured, but can instead be incorporated into play and games.

 Children have different risk factors than adults: the epiphyseal plate, or growth plate, is a cartilaginous area of the bone that is not fully formed in youth - improper form, repetitive impact, and torque may increase the risk of injury.
 Never encourage children to perform single maximal lifts or sudden explosive movements.
-Overuse injuries and sports-related traumatic injuries occur due to increase in "sport specialization" and year-round single-sport play.
+Overuse injuries and sports-related traumatic injuries occur due to an increase in "sport specialization" and year-round single-sport play.
 A PT must also remember the principles of periodization.

 ![IMG_1144](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/5f422061-a63e-466f-9eff-cb5b732e9552)

 ![IMG_1145](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/31d14c1c-3f90-44c3-a69e-b699c7214713)

 ![IMG_1146](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/aa0a5638-3d5d-4d3a-bf1c-fa3c6ef60809)

+Children might be at greater risk of heat-related illness than adults: higher ratio of body surface to mass, lower exercise economy, diminished sweating capacity, and lower cardiac output.

 ## Exercise for Women during Pregnancy and the Postpartum Period